As a dietary supplement, take one capsule daily.

 |** Daily Value (DV) not established|

-No Artificial Colors, No Artificial Flavors, Sodium Free, No Wheat, No Gluten, No Soy, NO Dairy, Yeast Free.
+No Sugar, No Starch, No Artificial Color, No Artificial Flavors, Sodium Free, No Wheat, No Gluten, No Corn, No Soy, No Dairy

-Warning: Consult your physician prior to using this product if you are pregnant, nursing, taking medication, or have a medical condition.
+Warning: Consult your physician prior to using this product if you are pregnant, nursing or taking medication, or have a medical condition.
 Discontinue use two weeks prior to surgery.
+KEEP OUT OF REACH OF CHILDREN.

 Copyright 2015 Aisle7.
 All rights reserved.
 Aisle7.com